Remington Nevin, MD, MPH, DrPH

 European and U.S. product labeling for mefloquine now warn of a risk of permanent and irreversible neurological sequelae including vertigo, loss of balance and symptoms of polyneuropathy.
 In this opinion, it is proposed that many of the reported lasting adverse neurological effects of mefloquine are consistent with the chronic sequelae of a well characterized but idiosyncratic central nervous system (CNS) toxicity syndrome associated with a risk of permanent neuronal degeneration within specific CNS regions including the brainstem.

-Psychiatric Side Effects of Mefloquine: Applications to Forensic Psychiatry.
+Psychiatric Side Effects of Mefloquine: Applications to Forensic Psychiatry

 Journal of the American Academy of Psychiatry and the Law 2013;41:224-235.

 Mefloquine is an antimalarial medication with potent psychotropic potential.
 Severe psychiatric side effects due to mefloquine intoxication are well documented, and exposure to the drug has been associated with acts of violence and suicide.
 In this article, plausible mechanisms of mefloquine’s psychotropic and neurotoxic action are described, and considerations for the application of claims of mefloquine intoxication in legal and forensic settings are discussed.
-This information is anticipated to be useful when forensic psychiatrists are asked to consult on cases where legal implications from exposure to the drug are alleged.
+This information is anticipated to be useful when forensic psychiatrists are asked to consult on cases where legal implications from drug exposure are alleged.

 American Journal of Tropical Medicine and Hygiene 2012;87:957-958.

-Mass administration of the antimalarial drug mefloquine to Guantánamo detainees: a critical analysis.
+Mass administration of the antimalarial drug mefloquine to Guantánamo detainees: a critical analysis

 Tropical Medicine and International Health 2012;17:1281-1288.